Rustington F.C.: History

-They club were established in 1903 and joined the Bognor District League.
+Rustington Football Club were established in 1903 and joined the Bognor District League.
 After World War I they joined the Littlehampton District League, winning it in 1932–33, 1933–34, 1947–48 and 1948–49.
-They later joined the West Sussex League, which they won in 1999–2000 and again in 2003–04.
-They then joined Division Three of the Sussex County League.
-In 2006–07 they won Division Three, going unbeaten in the league for the whole of 2006, this resulted them being featured on Sky Sports.
+They later joined the West Sussex League, which they won in 1999–2000 and again in 2003–04, before joining Division Three of the Sussex County League ahead of the 2004-05 season.

+After recording an eighth placed finish in their first season, in 2006–07 Rustington won Division Three, going unbeaten in the league for the whole of 2006, this resulted them being featured on Sky Sports.
 The record was to remain until 24 February 2007, when it was ended by Haywards Heath.
 They become champions of Division Two in 2017-18 and 2018-19 but were ineligible for promotion to Division One of the Southern Combination.
+They were also champions three consecutive seasons (2018-19 - 2021–22).

+The 2024-25 season was a historic one, under the management of Tom Barnes it saw the club complete the season ‘invincible’ in the league, going unbeaten on their way to the SCFL Division 2 title, a feat not achieved by any SCFL club for 50 years.
+They also retained the SCFA Intermediate cup, winning it for the fourth time and the first team to retain it since 1957.

-They were also champions three seasons in a row in the 2021–22 season.
-The club is currently sponsored by British rock band Royal Blood.
+The club was previously sponsored by British rock band Royal Blood.